daherb/mulle-spatial/grammar/SpatialAbs.lagda.md

 But then some of the relations are related.
 If something is next to something else, it is also beside it.
 And if something is on top of something else, it is also above.
 So, if we can find a way to proof, that something is on top of something else, it is also above it.
-This kind of type constructor is called a type coercion.

 Finally, we handle a few special cases, where we don't want to use the general classes but only handle a few objects separately.
 It is not nice to put a person into a box, so we did not define `Person` as an `InsideObject`, but people can be in houses.

 ```
 data ValidRel : Relation → Object → Object → Set where
   validbeside : (o1 o2 : Object) → BesideObject o1 → BesideObject o2 → ValidRel rbeside o1 o2